 Dr. Carter has a strong history of contributions to healthcare through clinical, research, business and people leadership.
 He has significant experience developing and commercializing nutraceutical and pharmaceutical products and has successfully led clinical research and business development strategies for cardiovascular and inflammation related diseases.
 Dr. Carter is currently Principal at Aquila Life Sciences LLC, a consulting firm he founded in April 2008 focusing on pharmaceutical development and commercialization.
-Prior to this he was Vice President of Clinical Development at Reliant Pharmaceuticals, which developed the omega-3 cardiovascular drug Lovaza, and today is a wholly owned subsidiary of GlaxoSmithKline.
+Prior to this, he was Vice President of Clinical Development at Reliant Pharmaceuticals, which developed the OM3 cardiovascular drug LOVAZA, and today is a wholly-owned subsidiary of GlaxoSmithKline.
 He also served as Executive Director at Merck and Co., USA, President and Chief Executive Officer of WellGen and Senior Medical Director at Pfizer Inc., USA.
 Dr. Carter received his Medical Degree from the University of Witwatersrand, Johannesburg, along with a Master of Science degree in Sports Medicine from Trinity College, Dublin.

-Jean-Marie (John) Canan, CPA - Proposed Director
+Jean-Marie (John) Canan, CPA - Director

-John Canan is an accomplished business executive with over 34 years of strategic, business development and financial leadership experience.
-Mr. Canan recently retired from Merck & Co., Inc. where his last senior position was as Senior Vice-President, Global Controller, and Chief Accounting Officer for the Corporation from November 2009 to March 2014.
-He has managed all interactions with the Audit Committee of the Merck Board of Directors, while participating extensively with the main Board and the Compensation & Benefits Committee.
-Mr. Canan is also a Board member of Willow BioPharma, a Canadian start-up, engaged in the acquisition and development of legacy pharmaceutical assets.
-He also serves on the Board of Trustees of Angkor Hospital for Children, where he also chairs the Audit & Risk committee.
+Mr. Canan is an accomplished business executive with over thirty-four (34) years of strategic, business development and financial leadership experience.
+Mr. Canan recently retired from Merck & Co., Inc. where his last senior position was as Senior Vice-President, Global Controller, and Chief Accounting Officer for Merck from November 2009 to March 2014.
+He has managed all interactions with the audit committee of the Merck board of directors, while participating extensively with the main board and the compensation & benefits committee.
+Mr. Canan serves as a director of REV Group, a public company, where he chairs the audit committee.
+Mr. Canan also provides consulting services to Willow BioPharma, a Canadian start-up, engaged in the acquisition and development of legacy pharmaceutical assets.
+He also serves on the board of trustees of Angkor Hospital for Children, where he also chairs the audit & risk committee.
 Mr. Canan is a graduate of McGill University, Montreal, Canada, and is a Canadian Chartered Accountant.

-Janelle D'Alvise - Proposed Director, President and Chief Executive Officer
+Janelle (Jan) D'Alvise - Director, President and Chief Executive Officer

 Ms. D'Alvise has extensive experience in diagnostics, medical devices, pharmaceuticals and drug discovery research tools.
 Until recently, Ms. D'Alvise was the President and Chairman of Pediatric Bioscience.
 Before that, she was the CEO of Gish Biomedical, a cardiopulmonary medical device company.
 Prior to Gish, Ms. D'Alvise was the CEO of the Sidney Kimmel Cancer Center (SKCC), a drug discovery research institute.
-From 1995, she was also the Co-Founder and Executive VP/COO of Metrika Inc., and in 1999 was the Co-Founder/President/CEO/ Chairman of NuGEN, Inc. Ms. D'Alvise built both companies from technology concept through to successful regulatory approvals, product introduction and sustainable revenue growth.
-Prior to 1995, Ms. D'Alvise was a VP of Drug Development at Syntex/Roche and Business Unit Director of their Pain and Inflammation business, and also VP of Commercial Operations at SYVA, (Syntex's clinical diagnostics division), and began her career with Diagnostic Products Corporation (DPC).
+From 1995 until 1998, she was also the Co-Founder and Executive VP/COO of Metrika Inc., and in 1999 was the Co-Founder/President/CEO/Chairman of NuGEN, Inc. Ms. D'Alvise built both companies from technology concept through to successful regulatory approvals, product introduction and sustainable revenue growth.
+Prior to 1995, Ms. D'Alvise was a VP of Drug Development at Syntex/Roche and Business Unit Director of their Pain and Inflammation business, and also VP of Commercial Operations at SYVA, (Syntex's clinical diagnostics division), and began her career with Diagnostic Products Corporation.
 Ms. D'Alvise has a B.S. in Biochemistry from Michigan Technological University.
 She has completed post- graduate work at the University of Michigan, Stanford University, and the Wharton Business Schools.
-Jan has served on the board of numerous private companies and non-profits, and is an Entrepreneur-in-Residence for the von Liebig Institute for Entrepreneurship at the University of California, San Diego.
+Ms. D'Alvise has served on the board of numerous private companies and non-profits, and is an Entrepreneur-in-Residence for the von Liebig Institute for Entrepreneurship at the University of California, San Diego.